 “The new music we’re writing honors the old IC sound, but is light ages ahead of where we were back then,” explained Harper.
 “I can’t wait for fans to hear it and give us that stamp of approval that only Innocent Criminal fans can give.”

 Walk to and from a Les Schwab Amphitheater concert this summer!
-Stay at one of our two hotels in the Old Mill District the Hampton Inn & Suites and Hilton Garden Inn.
+Stay at one of our two hotels in the Old Mill District the Hampton Inn Bend and Hilton Garden Inn Bend.
 Check out our local Tourism Guides to plan your trip to Bend.